osghaffar/osghaffar.github.io/CGSPosts/computationaltheoryofmind.md

 Another interesting phenomena that lends itself to a computational model of the mind is the concept of single-neuron representation.
 This is when a single neuron, at least as it appears to researchers, is responsible for the storage and representation of something.
 For example, a single neuron is responsible for information about a celebrity, or one's grandmother.
 This plays into an almost naive view of the mind as a computer, where each neuron would be like a file, storing particular information about some particular thing.

 All of this points towards what we can broadly refer to as the "computational" theory of cognition.
+It's under this backdrop that cognitive scientists approached studying cognition, especially in the field's first few decades.
 The brain appears to be some sort of computer, carrying out functionalizable processes and in many ways resembling actual computers.
-### Classicalism
-It's under this backdrop that cognitive scientists approached studying cognition, especially in the field's first few decades, sticking to the view of the brain as a computer.
 But it was taken a step further; it isn't merely that the brain and cognition *resembled* a computer, but that it literally was a kind of computer.
-Cognition could be seen as manipulation of discrete symbolic representations of reality.
-For example,
+Some took this rather far (i.e, Jerry Fodor), positing that the brain must have a CPU, a storage mechanism, and the like, but in general: cognition could be seen as manipulation -- via rules -- of discrete symbolic representations (concepts and other objects of thought).

 ### Connectionism and Artificial Neural Networks
-A major shift took place when a competitor to the classicalist theory of mind, connectionism, emerged.
+A major shift took place when a competitor to the classical theory emerged -- connectionism.
 Some felt that the computational theory of mind was a bit too abstract; it didn't really follow neuroscience, as a Turing machine hardly resembled a brain in anything but the abstract sense.
 Another problem with the computational view is that programs tend to be very 'brittle'; they either work or they don't (due to, say, a bug).
 But the brain is not like this -- a simple shift in an image is not enough to throw us off entirely, as our ability to recognize objects is much more robust.
 However, whether this idea actually applies to neural networks is a separate question, one we will explore later; ironically, they may be just as brittle as any other computer program.

 The theory states that the brain acts akin to a computer; the brain and neural circuits throughout the body form a type of connective network.
 Using some type of input-output mechanism, information can be transferred via complex pathways, or can be represented physically somehow, like how a computer stores information in the hard drive.
 In the case of the brain, this computer would be extremely complex.
 Each neuron could be defined as some mathematical function, taking in inputs and producing some output.